BBC: Former Israeli security adviser tells BBC that IDF soldiers should refuse orders that may be war crimes

 AI

-Eran Etzion was a trusted advisor at the highest level of the state.
+Eran Etzion was a trusted advisor at the highest level of the Israeli state.
 He served as deputy head of Israel’s National Security Council and served four Israeli Prime Ministers.

 He is a long-time critic of Benjamin Netanyahu.
 His years of public service have also earned him respect.

 “They should refuse.
-They must refuse if a soldier or officer is asked to commit an act that could be suspected as a crime of war.
+They must refuse if a soldier or officer is asked to commit an that could be suspected as a crime of war.
 This is what I would do as a soldier.
 “I think any Israeli soldier would do that,” he says.

 We are sitting in the balcony of his house in Shoresh, central Israel.

-Here is the quiet sun of an morning.
+Here is the quiet sun of an autumn morning.
 A peaceful neighborhood where some builders are working to improve houses.

 Jabalia, a Gaza neighbourhood, is located less than 40 miles away.